Mesothelioma Risk Factors Explained

 - Shipbuilders: Both military personnel and civilians building ships in shipyards were at incredibly high risk of asbestos exposure, as the mineral was a popular insulation and fireproofing material on ships.

 Many other individuals who do not fall into these groups are at higher risk of developing mesothelioma through occupational asbestos exposure.

 Lower-to-moderate-risk occupations include:

-Besides the above factors, whether someone has direct or secondary contact with asbestos can also play a role in their level of risk for mesothelioma.
+Whether someone has direct or secondary contact with asbestos can play a role in their level of risk for mesothelioma.
 Those who encounter and breathe in asbestos directly experience primary exposure.

 Primary exposure poses a higher risk of mesothelioma than secondary exposure.
 However, both types of exposure have produced cases of mesothelioma.

 Sadly, United States veterans are at especially high risk of developing mesothelioma because of the military’s heavy use of the mineral from around 1935-1975.
 According to a medical study published in the journal Ultrastructural Pathology, veterans represent roughly a third of those diagnosed with mesothelioma.

 While its flame-resistant properties and high durability helped protect military personnel, it also caused great harm.